JoinMarket-Org/joinmarket/README.txt

  also get some testnet coins

 HOWTO try
-1. use bip32-tool.py to output a bunch of addresses send testnet coins to one mixing-depth=0 receive address do this for two wallet seeds, one for each taker and maker seeds are taken as a command line argument
+1. create two wallet seeds string (can be just brainwallets if you're only storing testnet btc) one seed for each maker and taker use bip32-tool.py to output a bunch of addresses from the seeds send testnet coins to one mixing-depth=0 receive address seeds are taken as a command line argument

-2. join irc.freenode.net #joinmarket-pit-test and run both testtaker.py and maker.py
+2. join irc.freenode.net #joinmarket-pit-test and run both taker.py and yield-generator.py

 3. when both bots join and have announced their orders, use this command to start a coinjoining